BernardoBermud/DistributedFileSystem/README.md

 They provide the following key functions:

 -   Register themselves with the metadata server on startup.
--   Receive and store data blocks from clients, assigning a unique ID to each block and sending it back to client.
+-   Receive and store data blocks from copy client, assigning a unique ID to each block and sending it back to copy client.
--   Retrieve and return data blocks when requested by clients utilizing the unique ID sent by the client utilizing the block info (data IP, data port, bock id).
+-   Retrieve and return data blocks when requested by copy client utilizing the unique ID sent by the copy client using the block info (data IP, data port, bock id).

 Data servers run on assigned ports and listen for block read/write requests.
 The request commands are "get", "put".
 Based on the command sent by copy client, it chooses between send and recieve.
-The process of recieving and sending memory blocks between data node and client,
+The process of recieving and sending memory blocks between data node and copy client,
 is done sending them in chunks of 4KB at a time in order to avoid loosing bits.
 In this implementation, the blocks of data are stored as files within the users file system in the directory they've chosen (`<path>`).
 Multiple data servers can run per machine on different ports.